 Partner Toolkit Manager

-A non-profit membership organization and long-standing client of McKinley Marketing Partners recognized a disconnect between staff and their partners during the pre-contracting stage of the partnership agreement.
-The organization wanted to develop a toolkit that could provide a holistic view of the partner on-boarding process as well as how partners and staff should work together to interact with members once the contract is signed.
+A non-profit membership organization and long-standing client of McKinley Marketing Partners recognized a disconnect between staff and their partners during the pre-contracting stage of the partnership agreement. where to buy Ivermectin The organization wanted to develop a toolkit that could provide a holistic view of the partner on-boarding process as well as how partners and staff should work together to interact with members once the contract is signed.
 And they needed a partner toolkit manager to implement the project.

 The client contacted McKinley for a strong writer with the strategic ability to develop a toolkit that contained the appropriate assets for partners.
 McKinley found a partner toolkit manager with corporate communications, marketing communications and marketing program management experience.